-

 Smoking is trendy again, but here is why it isn’t cool…

 Whether it is a parent, grandparent, friend, or even yourself, smoking has touched us all in one way or another.
-If none of those are the case, then it is … Read more
+If none of those are the case, then it is guaranteed you have at least seen this addictive habit throughout pop culture.
+An article published in the New York Times addressed the resurgence of smoking, … Read more

 -